Fänggen: Folktales and legends

 In another legend, a Fangga came to a peasant's home in Paznaun, Tirol, and abducted a new mother who just delivered a baby, tearing her to pieces.
 The Fangga then assumed a spot in the kitchen, trying to take a place of the dead mother, though she tricked the daughter, the ugly woman with a shaggy bearded could not pass herself off to the husband.

 The story of a peasant who pretended his name was "Saltton" (meaning "Dunnit-myself" (Note: Explained in standard German as Selbtan or Selbstgetan.)) to escape the Fangga is a story of the Polyphemus type.
 (Note: Where the cyclops Polyphemus receives no help by screaming he was hurt by "Nobody", which was Odysseus's fake name.)
 A peasant of Arzl in Oberinntal while out hunting for firewood gets captured and was about to be eaten, but suggests he would taste better cooked than raw.
 While the Fangga was trying to split a log apart with her hands, he removed the wedge so that it snapped shut trapping her hand.
-She screamed for help saying Saltton (Did-it-Myself) was responsible for her misery, to which the would-be helper replied "Saltton, salt g'litten (Did it yourself, then suffer yourself)".
+She made an outcry shouting that Saltton (Did-it-Myself) was responsible for her misery, to which the would-be helper only replied "Saltton, salt g'litten (Did it yourself, then suffer yourself)".
 (Note: Explained in standard German as Selbstgelitten.)